 We’re not going to lie, a lot of you are probably reading this out of obligation because nonprofit accounting is new to you.
 While this might be out of your comfort zone, you are entirely capable of understanding the basics!
 Additionally, you will need to understand these concepts to stay in compliance with the state and federal government.

-Even if you won’t be the one in the deep-end of excel, speaking the same language as your treasurer or accountant is a necessary evil that will serve you well in the future.
+Even if you won’t be the one in the deep-end of excel, speaking the same language as your treasurer, accountant, or software is a necessary evil that will serve you well in the future.
 As the leader of your nonprofit, you must know exactly where your internal and external contributions are going, not to mention understanding the financial health of your organization.

 In this article we are going to be breaking down all of the major concepts you need to know about nonprofit accounting: